b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 We see that roughly `jl rowPerc[1]`% of `blue` eyed people got `diseaseX` compared to roughly `jl rowPerc[2]`% of people with `other` eye color and that the difference is statistically significant (p < 0.05).
-So people with the `other` eye color should be more careful with exposure to sun (of course, these are just made up data).
+So people with `other` eye color should be more careful with exposure to sun (of course, these are just made up data).

 Another option is to use a method analogous to the one we applied in
 @sec:compare_contin_data_one_way_anova and
 @sec:compare_contin_data_post_hoc_tests.
 Back then we compared three groups of continuous variables with one-way ANOVA [it controls for the overall $\alpha$ (type 1 error)].
-Then we used a post-hoc tests (Student's t-tests) to figure out which group(s) differ(s) from the other.
+Then we used a post-hoc tests (Student's t-tests) to figure out which group(s) differ(s) from the other(s).
 Naturally, we could/should adjust the obtained p-values by using a multiplicity correction (as we did in
 @sec:compare_contin_data_multip_correction).
 This is exactly what we are going to do in one of the upcoming exercises.
 For now take some rest and click the right arrow when you're ready.